njohnsto58/Oracle_kerberos/Useful Documents/README.md

 The up to date PDF is found here https://docs.oracle.com/en-us/iaas/Content/Resources/Assets/whitepapers/creating-active-directory-domain-services-in-oci.pdf

+The file DB Authentication.pdf is my understanding of Oracle database authentication methods - I may be wrong!

 Here are some links that I find useful - they reference some YouTube videos created by Russ Lowenthal https://joordsblog.vandenoord.eu/2022/10/managing-oracle-database-19c-users-in.html https://joordsblog.vandenoord.eu/2022/10/managing-oracle-database-19c-users-in_01196201481.html